worldofmarcus/project-portfolio-5/README.md

 ### Features Left to Implement

-* Add seach function in the blog management section
-* Fix the pagination bug (described in the bug section)
+* Fix the product list pagination bug (described in the bug section)
 * Give the logged in site user the possibility to add a promotion code
 * Give the user the possibility to sort on multiple tags
 * Give the logged in site user the possibility to rate a product